 Puppet Shows

-Consist of a series of nutrition and exercise performances for children from pre-school through 3rd grade, with follow-up classroom activities and information for their parents.
+It consists of a series of bilingual nutrition and exercise performances for children from pre-school through 3rd grade, with follow-up classroom activities and information for their parents.

 Jeopardy Games